raspberrypilearning/flappy-parrot/en/step_6.md

 --- task ---

 Test your code.
-As you see, nothing bad happens if you let Flappy hit a pipe.
-In the next step, you'll change that.
+As you see, at the moment nothing happens if you let Flappy hit a pipe.

 --- /task ---